fbarraquand/lemmingCycles_ODEmodels/README.md

 ### Practical notes

 - Most codes have been written in 2011 - 2014 by Frédéric Barraquand (CNRS; then at University of Tromsø) based on previous codes of the Traill island model by John-André Henden (University of Tromsø).
 We initially thought to use these for a publication that has not materialized (yet), hence the public release.
 Our follow-up study on the Traill island model involved Frédéric Barraquand, John-André Henden, Olivier Gilg, Rolf A. Ims and Nigel G. Yoccoz.
+[Summary here](https://github.com/fbarraquand/lemmingCycles_ODEmodels/tree/master/predation/Traill_model_description.pdf).
 - The codes use Matlab's ``ode45`` algorithm for integration.
 Although satisfactory in many cases, it can be inappropriate for some stiff problems.
 In other cases, more brute force methods like Runge-Kutta methods will be sufficient; to add noise (stochastic differential equations), Euler is best.
 We prefer to avoid discontinuities of functions with respect to time, which has guided some model simplifications.
 - Send feeback to ``frederic.barraquand@u-bordeaux.fr``
 - If using these codes, please cite the associated Zenodo DOI as well as the original publications (depending on which model you are using):